Griner leads US to gold medal game with 79-59 win vs Serbia

-SAITAMA, Japan (AP) — Brittney Griner had 15 points and 12 rebounds to help the U.S. beat Serbia 79-59 on Friday to advance to the gold medal game of the Olympics.
+Brittney Griner had 15 points and 12 rebounds to help the Americans beat the Serbians 79-59 on Friday to advance to title game.

+“This is exactly where we want to be,” said Breanna Stewart, who also had a double-double with 12 points and 10 rebounds.
+“Everything is on the line.
+We’re going to do what we can to make sure we come home with a gold.”

 The Americans are now one win away from a seventh consecutive gold medal which would match the U.S. men’s team that won seven Olympic titles in a row from 1936-68.